10 Biggest DDoS Attacks And How Your Organisation Can Learn From Them

-But what is a DDoS attack?
-A distributed denial-of-service attack is an attempt to make an online service unavailable by overwhelming it with huge volumes of traffic from multiple sources.
-These types of attacks are typically caused by flooding a website with more traffic than the server can handle.
+A Distributed Denial of Service (DDoS) attack is an attempt to make an online service unavailable by overwhelming it with massive traffic from multiple sources.
+These attacks often involve flooding a website or network beyond its capacity, causing it to slow down or crash.

 1. GitHub (2018)